Edgeberry/Edgeberry/README.md

 ```

 ### Raspberry Pi I/O setup
-When using Raspberry Pi as your edge device using EdgeBerry, you can add following IO features for a better user experience:
+When using Raspberry Pi as your edge device using EdgeBerry, you can add following features for a better user experience:

 | GPIO Pin | Feature          |
 |----------|------------------|